State of compliance

 The legislative framework needed for establishing the organised electricity market is set by the 2015 Energy Law and the Law on Cross-border Exchanges of Electricity and Natural Gas adopted in 2016.

 The national balancing market is functional.
 In addition to the incumbent generation company EPCG, who is acting as a balancing service provider, a contract for providing balancing services was signed with an industrial customer.
 Imbalance settlement is applied to all market participants in a non-discriminatory manner.
-According to the current methodology, prices of balancing reserves are regulated until a competitive balancing market is in place.
+According to the current methodology, prices of balancing reserves will be regulated until a competitive balancing market is in place.
+The price for balancing reserves for the period 2017 - 2019 has been set by a decision of RAE from 2016.
+The balancing energy price is not regulated, and a cross-border market-based exchange of balancing energy is applied.

 Regulation (EU) 543/2013 on market data transparency is transposed in a compliant manner by the Rulebook on information provided by the transmission system operator and the manner of submitting and publishing data with electricity market relevance, adopted by the Ministry of Economy in March 2018.